keymanapp/help.keyman.com/products/linux/14.0/common/index.md

 sudo apt-get install ibus-kmfl
 ```

-## Q. If I already had KMFL isntalled, how can I uninstall KMFL before installing Keyman?
+## Q. If I already had KMFL installed, how can I uninstall KMFL before installing Keyman?
 **A.** It is good to remove any keyboards from ibus e.g. KMFL keyboards before you remove KMFL.
 Then, to remove KMFL:
 ```bash